alexzq04/ThermalPX/README.md

 ## Which devices are compatible?
-This Module was tested on a POCO X3 PRO and it works flawlessly, but it should work on most of POCO/XIAOMI devices.
+* POCO X3 PRO
+* Might work on other POCO/XIAOMI devices

 ## ***Risks***